Bell & Howell: History

 which was then acquired by BlueCrest Inc. in 2021.

 BlueCrest had acquired the Pitney-Bowes document messaging business in 2018.

-In December 2018, Versa Capital Management, LLC (“Versa”) announced the successful closing of the sale of Bell and Howell to Boston-based WestView Capital Partners (“WestView").
+In December 2018, Versa Capital Management, LLC ("Versa") announced the successful closing of the sale of Bell and Howell to Boston-based WestView Capital Partners ("WestView").

 Apple II

 Bell & Howell marketed a specially designed Apple II Plus computer to the educational market beginning in July 1979.
 The modified Apple had additional security elements for classroom use such as a tamper-proof cover.
 The case color was black but the inside was a standard Apple II Plus.
 The modified Apple II became known colloquially among computer enthusiasts as the "Darth Vader" Apple II for its black case design.

 Education Group

 Bell & Howell founded an Education Group within the company in 1907.
 This Education Group created Bell & Howell Schools in 1966.
 In that same year, the Education Group purchased a controlling share of DeVry Institute of Technology.
 Two years later in 1968, Bell & Howell's Education Group, via a controlling interest in DeVry, acquired Ohio Institute of Technology in Columbus, Ohio.
-Over the years, the Education Group has bought and sold large interests in a variety of educational organizations and institutions, including Heathkit which supplied electronic kitsets for Bell & Howell courses.
+Over the years, the Education Group has bought and sold large interests in a variety of educational organizations and institutions, including Heathkit which supplied electronics kits for Bell & Howell courses.